This post was updated 13 Feb 2018 to bring it up to date.

 This approach assumes you have already loaded the new language pack and enabled it.
 It also assumes aside from British English you only have one other language pack installed.
 Warnings:

-- Make the language pack is up to date for your version of phpBB.
+- Make sure the language pack is up to date for your version of phpBB.
 You can download current language packs here.

 - Make sure the language pack contains language settings for the Administration Control Panel.
 You can examine the archive or check it on your file system after it is installed.
 Look for a /language/<lang_code>/acp folder